kmdouglass/bstore/docs/quickstart.rst

 handling metadata.
 Images are treated as `NumPy arrays`_ whose image metadata can be read from tiff tags (OME-XML and Micro-Manager metadata are currently supported).
 Reading and writing from/to HDF files is performed with `h5py`_.

-If you can't do something with B-Store, chances are you can implement a custom solution using another Python library.
+What all this means is that if you can't do something with B-Store, chances are you can implement a custom solution using another Python library.

 .. _Pandas DataFrames: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html
 .. _json module: https://docs.python.org/3/library/json.html